 Form: Tea bags and loose leaf | Size: 30 or 80 tea bags | Origin: India

 What Western countries refer to as "black tea" is known as "red tea" in many Asian countries.
-"One theory is that Britain named the tea for the color of the leaves, while China named it for the color of the liquor," says Shunan Teng.
+"One theory is that Britain named the tea for the color of the leaves, while China named it for the color of the liquor," says Shunan Teng, founder and CEO of Tea Drunk.
 "But this isn’t entirely true because China didn’t name it for the color.
 Basically, when Britain first encountered the tea, they didn't know there was already a name for it and they saw the color of the leaves."

 Best for Milk Tea: Taylors of Harrogate Assam Tea Bags